Gilbert Burns

-Gilbert Alexander Pontes Burns (born 20 July 1986) is a Brazilian-American professional mixed martial artist and submission grappler.
-He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
-As of 11 November 2025, he is #12 in the UFC welterweight rankings.
+Gilbert Alexander Pontes Burns (born 20 July 1986) is a Brazilian and American former professional mixed martial artist and submission grappler.
+He competed in the Welterweight division of the Ultimate Fighting Championship (UFC) where he was a challenger for the UFC Welterweight championship in February 2021.

 Burns is an IBJJF World Jiu-Jitsu Champion (gi and no-gi), CBJJ Brazilian Champion, UAEJJF World Pro Champion, European Open medallist, and ADCC Submission Fighting World Championship medallist.

 He is the older brother of former UFC fighter Herbert Burns.